estan/gauges/README.rst

 PyQt5 + Autobahn/Twisted Gauges Demo
 ====================================

-PyQt5 + Autobahn/Twisted version of Crossbar Gauges demo using Python 2.
+PyQt5 + Autobahn/Twisted version of the Crossbar Gauges demo_ using Python 2.

 Download with::